swiftlang/swift/docs/CppInteroperabilityManifesto.md

 ### Class templates: importing full specializations behind typedefs

-C++ typedefs for full specializations of class templates could be imported as a non-generit struct with the given name.
+C++ typedefs for full specializations of class templates could be imported as non-generic structs with the name of the typedef.

 ```c++
 // C++ header.